9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 Many people slide into toxic habits because they never learned healthy ways to deal with strong feelings.
 When stress hits, the brain reaches for shortcuts that once felt protective: attacking first, shutting down, people-pleasing, lying, or creating drama.
 These may have helped you survive difficult experiences in the past, such as neglect, betrayal, or emotional abuse.
 Unfortunately, what once kept you safe now keeps you stuck.

-Defensive strategies like constant testing, picking fights, or pulling away at the first sign of closeness often backfire and damage the very bonds you want to protect.
+Defensive strategies like constant testing, picking fights, or pulling away at the first sign of closeness often backfire, damaging the very bonds you want to protect.
 Self-sabotage in relationships is described as a toxic pattern because it blocks healthier choices and gradually weakens trust.
 Your mind thinks it is avoiding pain, but it is quietly building it.

 Another piece of the puzzle is emotion regulation, the way you handle intense feelings.
-Trying to push feelings down and “hold it together” (called suppression) creates more stress.
+Trying to push feelings down and “hold it together” (a process called suppression) creates more stress.
 If you usually bottle things up until they explode, you are not weak; you have not yet been taught better tools.

 The hidden cost of not learning to manage your own toxic behaviours